pdalberti/rails-gcp-terraform-sample-app/storage/rozptyl-zlo-a-dobro.md

-# ROZPTYL ZLO A DOBRO
+# Rozptyl zlo a dobro

 *Dispel evil and good*